You've made it! You're here! You've made the big leap and you're an entrepreneur.

 That's not exactly how it goes.

-One of the biggest myths in business is that once you've "made it" that you'll no longer doubt that you can do it.
-That it'll all just wash away.
+One of the biggest myths in business is that once you've "made it" you'll no longer doubt that you can do it.
+That the doubt...it'll all just wash away.
 That's kinda like saying that once you drop 20 pounds, brownies will no longer seem like a good idea for breakfast (false, they're ALWAYS a good idea for breakfast.)

 Self-doubt comes with the territory.
 Pretty sure the quote should have ended, "With great power comes great responsibility...and a hefty amount of "What the heck am I doing?"